patfol/automatic_screening_nma/README.md

 * different evaluation metrics: sensitivity and specificity
 * different batch function : balanced batch (rare class oversampling), with sampling with replacement
 * text is already vectorized as followed : each citations is represented as the average of its word embeddings
+* weighted loss function

+Major change :
+* no more CNN only a simple linear model